Riding the Trend or Protecting Profits | SmartRent Inc. (SMRT)

 SMRT’s Market Performance

-SMRT stocks went down by -10.50% for the week, with a monthly drop of -20.82% and a quarterly performance of -15.14%, while its annual performance rate touched -78.59%.
-The volatility ratio for the week stands at 6.45% while the volatility levels for the past 30 days are set at 7.74% for SmartRent Inc. The simple moving average for the period of the last 20 days is -11.60% for SMRT stocks with a simple moving average of -47.89% for the last 200 days.
+SMRT stocks went up by 4.13% for the week, with a monthly drop of -3.81% and a quarterly performance of -10.98%, while its annual performance rate touched -76.23%.
+The volatility ratio for the week stands at 9.66% while the volatility levels for the past 30 days are set at 8.20% for SmartRent Inc. The simple moving average for the period of the last 20 days is -3.16% for SMRT stocks with a simple moving average of -43.34% for the last 200 days.

 Analysts’ Opinion of SMRT